BroOfBros/AssaultCheatsInternal/README.md

 # AssaultCheatsInternal
-An internal trainer for AC for practicing reverse engineering.
-This will be expanded gradually.
+An internal trainer for AC.
+The main purpose of this project is practicing reverse engineering.
+This will gradually be expanded.